Skip to content

 No new mandates without offsets or phase-ins for small storefronts — so Main Street can keep the doors open.

 The problem: Main Street cannot absorb endless new costs — especially when those costs show up as higher prices for residents and fewer jobs in neighborhoods.
+City policy should not stack new costs onto Main Street without relief.

 05